quiltdata/quilt/docs/faq.md

 assert new_data.equals(data)
 ```

-### Exporting to symlinks on Windows doesn't work
+### Exporting to symbolic links on Windows doesn't work

-Symlinking with Windows has a few OS quirks to be mindful of.
-If you're encountering difficulty getting symlinking to work, you might try the following:
+Symbolic links on Windows have a few quirks to be aware of.

 * Ensure Windows is fully updated (known related bugs exist)
 * Escalate administrator privileges ("run as admin"), or validate user privileges